XRPLF/xrpl-dev-portal/content/transactions/checkcash.md

 - If the Check identified by the `CheckID` field does not exist, the transaction fails with the result `tecNO_ENTRY`.
 - If the Check identified by the `CheckID` field has already expired, the transaction fails with the result `tecEXPIRED`.
 - If the destination of the Check has the RequireDest flag enabled but the Check, as created, does not have a destination tag, the transaction fails with the result code `tecDST_TAG_NEEDED`.
-- If the transaction specifies both `Amount` and `DeliverMin`, the transaction fails with the result `temMALFORMED`.
+- If the transaction specifies both `Amount` and `DeliverMin`, or omits both, the transaction fails with the result `temMALFORMED`.
 - If the `Amount` or `DeliverMin` does not match the currency (and issuer, if not XRP) of the Check, the transaction fails with the result `temBAD_CURRENCY`